 There are several important points worthy of note within this list of biological steps:

 - The Tiger represents a real threat in the present time whereas the business presentation isn’t due to take place for another week yet.
 However, when we think about the business presentation we are thinking about, and visualising it, right NOW, so in both cases the event is in our minds NOW.

 - What the event means to us is the second crucial phase of the process, and in the case above, both the Tiger and the business presentation are attributed with the meaning of ‘dangerous to me’.
-Whilst its almost certainly the case that most people will interpret the tiger as being dangerous but not everybody who makes a business presentation considers them as anything ‘threatening’ and is therefore unlikely to have any feeling of anxiety about the ‘thought’ of making it ‘next week’.
+Whilst its almost certainly the case that most people will interpret the tiger as being dangerous, not everybody who makes a business presentation considers them as anything ‘threatening’ and are therefore unlikely to have any feeling of anxiety about the ‘thought’ of making it ‘next week’.

 Anxiety is Not the Problem

 Its important to recognise that the anxiety reaction that we have to danger is not only normal but is particularly useful in the pursuit of self-preservation.
 If we did not have this reaction, we’d soon be in all sorts of trouble!

 So anxiety, in itself, is not the problem.

 What presents more of a problem is what you ‘interpret’ as ‘dangerous’.
 If you can change what you determine as being dangerous then you can stop triggering the anxiety reaction.